The best ways to whale watch in Newcastle

 Departs: Harbour Square Boat Dock, along the Honeysuckle Foreshore

-When: Wed, Sat and Sun during Jun - Nov, for departure times visit website
+When: Wed, Sat and Sun during June – Nov.
+For departure times, visit the website.

 Watch from the land